kernie66/homebridge-telldus-too/README.md

 A big thanks to John Lemón and the other contributors for the original [homebridge-telldus][12] plug-in.
 As I mentioned earlier, this is the reason I got my first Raspberry Pi and started coding again.

-The plug-in uses [Homebridge-Lib][13] by Eric Baauw, which was also used to create the Telldus API used.
+The plug-in uses [Homebridge-Lib][13] by Eric Baauw, which was also used to create the Telldus API used in the plug-in.
 While this might be a bigger code base than the original plug-in, I had fun coding it and learning more about Node.js.
 Probably not the best coding practices, but it works for me as a hobby programmer.

 [1]:	https://www.npmjs.com/package/homebridge-telldus-too
 [2]:	https://www.npmjs.com/package/homebridge-telldus-too